xaviermatroski/ai-poc-studypal-backend/README.md

 # ai-poc-studypal-backend
-This repo contains the backend codebase for Generative AI StudyPal productu
+This repo contains the backend codebase for Generative AI StudyPal product